TOoSmOotH/glusterdroid/README.md

 It will reboot and you will have to run the setup a second time.
 You will notices the script knows when you reboot and takes you to the encryption part.

+**MAKE SURE YOU CLEAR ALL THE PARTITIONS ON THE 3.5" DRIVE!!

 1. Install git:
 `apt install git`
 2. Clone the repo: